OsmosysSoftware/dev-standards/ci-setups/angular-github.md

     branches: [ "main", "development" ]
 ```

 You can modify the above as per your needs.
-For example if you want to run the jobs for merge requests targeting any release branch you can modify the condition as following:
+For example, if you want to run the jobs for merge requests targeting any release branch you can modify the condition as following:

 ```yaml
 on: